seb1458/seb1458.github.io/_posts/220903-SWD/2022-09-03-swdTutorial.md

 <figure>
 <img src="/220903-SWD/arr_plot.svg">
 <figcaption>Fig 2.
-More homicides are commited in the *center*.
+More homicides are commited in the center.
 But there is a difference between day and night along the longitude and latitude.</figcaption>
 </figure>

 By now we produced a bunch of nice plots and compared two to three variables (number of homicides versus daytime and spatial coordinates).
 Visualizing spatial patterns with bar plots is pretty abstract, maybe there is a better way.